Pet Photographer: Create a Data Filtering Module

 1. Select the camera type from the dropdown menu.

-2. Enter example:camera:colorfilter, the model namespace triplet of your modular resource’s model.
+2. Select or enter example:camera:colorfilter, the model namespace triplet of your modular resource’s model.

 3. Provide a name for this instance of your modular resource.
 This name must be different from the module name.